BrunoKrugel/resume/doc/resume_en.md

 ## Projects

-**AdSimplifier (01/2023 - Now)**
+### **AdSimplifier (01/2023 - Now)**

-*Fullstack Developer (01-2023 - Now)*
+*Fullstack Developer (01-2023 - Present)*

-- Creation and development of AdSimplifier, a platform to analyze expenses in Ads and optimize them.
+- Founded and spearheaded AdSimplifier, a dynamic platform designed to meticulously analyze advertising expenses and streamline optimization strategies.
-- Development of the Backend using `Go`,
+- Leveraged Go to architect and develop the robust Backend infrastructure, ensuring secure and efficient data processing.
-- Development of the Front End using `NextJS` and `React`.
+- Crafted a user-centric front-end experience using NextJS and React, focusing on intuitive usability and real-time data visualization.
-- Development of the database using `MongoDB`.
+- Engineered a flexible and scalable database system using MongoDB to store and manage critical business data.
-- Using `Redis` as a cache to optimize the process of the backend.
+- Employed Redis as a high-performance caching mechanism, enhancing backend processing speed and overall system responsiveness.
-- Using Stripe to handle payments.
+- Seamlessly integrated Stripe for seamless payment processing, ensuring a secure and efficient financial transaction experience.
-- Using `Heroku` to handle the server and `Vercel` to handle the website.
+- Orchestrated the deployment and hosting of the server infrastructure on Heroku, while Vercel facilitated the website's speedy and reliable hosting.